berachain/docs/apps/bend/content/learn/lending-protocol/bend-rewards.md

 ### What is `$BGT`?

-Berachain uses the [Berachain Governance Token](https://docs.berachain.com/learn/protocol/tokens/bgt) (`$BGT`) as the native governance token through which the economic incentives of Berachain are administered. `$BGT` is non-transferrable and can only be acquired by providing liquidity through the [Proof of Liquidity](https://docs.berachain.com/learn/what-is-proof-of-liquidity) system.
+Berachain uses the [Berachain Governance Token](https://docs.berachain.com/learn/protocol/tokens/bgt) (`$BGT`) as its native governance token through which the economic incentives of Berachain are administered. `$BGT` is non-transferrable and can only be acquired by providing liquidity through the [Proof of Liquidity](https://docs.berachain.com/learn/what-is-proof-of-liquidity) system.

 ### Borrowing to earn `$BGT`

-Borrowers with open `$HONEY` loans enjoy `$BGT` as an extra incentive for borrowing.
+Borrowers with open `$HONEY` loans receive `$BGT` as an extra incentive for borrowing.
 This incentive encourages borrowing activity, which in turn increases the utility and demand for Berachain's native stablecoin `$HONEY`, and which drives fees for `$BGT` holders.

 :::tip
-Borrowers earn based on the `$HONEY` borrowed, and not the value of supplied collateral.
+Borrowers earn based on the amount of `$HONEY` borrowed, and not the value of the supplied collateral.
 Be mindful of your health factor when trying to maximize `$BGT` earning.
 :::

 Earning `$BGT` on Bend is unique, because Borrowers can easily claim their `$BGT` rewards on Bend, rather than visiting the portal for depositing in <a :href="config.testnet.dapps.bgtStation.url + 'gauge'">Reward Vaults</a> (required for BEX deposits, for example).